 All information, illustrations and specifications in this manual are based on the latest information available at the time of publishing.
 The illustrations used in this manual are intended as representative reference views only.
 Moreover, because of our continuous product improvement policy, we may modify information, illustrations and/or specifications to explain and/or exemplify a product, service or maintenance improvement.
 We reserve the right to make any change at any time without notice.
-YANMAR is a registered trademark of YANMAR POWER TECHNOLOGY CO., LTD. in Japan, the United States and/or other countries.
+YANMAR and YANMAR are registered trademarks of YANMAR CO., LTD. in Japan, the United States and/or other countries.